microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

 The offset value must be 128-byte aligned from the base offset, and the stride must be 16-byte aligned.

+Validation rules will enforce that:
+* The matrix scope must be `Wave` or `ThreadGroup`
-The validator will ensure that the group shared target memory is large enough for the write, and that the target data type matches the groupshared array type, or that the input array type is `i32` if the target is a type not natively representable in DXIL.
+* The groupshared array target must be big enough for the write
+* The target data type must match the groupshared array type, or the array must be i32

 ```llvm
 declare %dx.types.LinAlgMatrix<mangling> @dx.op.linAlgMatrixOuterProduct.[MatTy].v[M][TY].v[N][TY](